Is a Computer Science Degree Still Worth It in 2026?

 The takeaway for families: a computer science degree is still valuable, but it can no longer be seen as a guaranteed path into big tech.
 Students need to be strategic about how they pursue a CS major.

-It’s important to note that these figures represent base salaries only (excluding bonuses, commissions, or benefits) and are drawn from outcomes reported by more than 70,000 bachelor’s degree graduates nationwide.
-Despite fluctuations, the data reinforce that computer science remains one of the most financially rewarding undergraduate majors — provided students pair their technical skills with adaptability and the broader human-centered skills that today’s employers demand.
+Despite fluctuations, the data show that computer science remains one of the most financially rewarding undergraduate majors, provided students pair their technical skills with the broader human-centered skills that today’s employers demand.

-Despite the headlines, computer science remains one of the most versatile and valuable credentials.
-The key is not to view the degree title as a guarantee, but as a pathway to build lasting skills and experiences.
+For all the headlines, computer science remains one of the most versatile and valuable credentials.
+A CS degree is not a guarantee, but it is a pathway to build lasting skills and experiences.

 Students can still thrive in computer science when they:

-• Pair their CS major with interdisciplinary study — robotics, cognitive science, applied math, storytelling, and more.
+Pair their CS major with interdisciplinary study such as robotics, cognitive science, applied math, storytelling, and more.

 In many ways, computer science is not too different from other fields.
 A major—whether in CS, engineering, or English—is never a guarantee of career success.
 What matters most is the skillset students develop, the experiences they accumulate, and their ability to adapt those skills across industries.
 As one Chronicle of Higher Education webinar on “Why Employers Value Durable Skills” recently put it, hiring managers are looking for more than what graduates know.
 They want to see how students think, learn, connect, adapt, and lead.
 Employers consistently emphasize that they hire for problem-solving, creativity, and collaboration just as much as for a major.